-New Pacenti P-Dent design allows for stems as short as 20mm - MBR
+Pacenti now available to buy in UK via direct sales - MBR

-With new 20mm and 25mm lengths Kirk Pacenti opens up a hole [sic] new world of possibilities with his new P-DENT combo.
+With new 20mm and 25mm lengths Pacenti opens up a hole [sic] new world of possibilities with their new P-DENT combo.
 Bigger dimples equals shorter stems.

 >>> Pacenti PDent handlebar and stem review